Bulk Update Operations for Workflows

 Claiming a Task

 To claim tasks, the following steps need to be followed by the user who wishes to claim the tasks.
-In this case it is User L.
+In this case it is User J.

-1. It is important to check and make sure that the tasks are initially unassigned to any user in a state.
+1. Ensure that the tasks are initially unassigned to any user in a state.

-1. Once verified that they are unclaimed, go to the Search tab, and select STEP Workflow from the dropdown.
-Next select the desired workflow and state to display the objects present in that particular state, and click the bulk update button,.
+1. Go to the Advanced Search tab, select STEP Workflow from the dropdown and select the desired workflow and state to display the objects present in that particular state.
+Click the bulk update button to open the Bulk Update wizard.

 This will create a bulk update for all of the objects in that particular state.
 Additionally, it is also possible to save the search results as a collection, and schedule a bulk update by selecting the saved configurations.
-Note that this also saves all tasks that show up in the sate in the collection.
+This also saves all tasks that show up in the sate in the collection.

-Note: If a user wishes to only claim certain tasks that show up in the search, they should press 'control' and select the desired tasks.
-Then instead of pressing the bulk update button at the bottom of the search, a user should go up to File > Bulk Update > Run Bulk Update.
+Note: If a user wishes to only claim certain tasks that show up in the search, use the Ctrl key and select the desired tasks, then from the File menu, select Bulk Update and Run Bulk Update.

 1. Select the workflow and the state from the dropdown.